-A Hash Table in C/C++ (Associative array) is a data structure that maps keys to values.
-This uses a hash function to compute indexes for a key.
+A hash table in C/C++ is a data structure that maps keys to values.
+A hash table uses a hash function to compute indexes for a key.
+You can store the value at the appropriate location based on the hash table index.

-If two different keys get the same index, we need to use other data structures (buckets) to account for these collisions.
+If two different keys get the same index, you will need to use other data structures (buckets) to account for these collisions.
+If you choose a very good hash function, the likelihood of a collision can be negligible.

 The C++ STL (Standard Template Library) has the std::unordered_map()

 The first step is to choose a reasonably good hash function that has a low chance of collision.
-But, since this is for illustration, I will be doing the opposite!
-Reverse Psychology, eh?
+However, for the purposes of this tutorial, a poor hash function will be applied to better illustrate hash collisions.
+This limited example will also only utilize strings (or character arrays in C).

-NOTE: We must return a number within the capacity of the hash table.
-Otherwise, we may access an unbound memory location, leading to an error.
+This code must return a number within the bounds of the capacity of the hash table.
+Otherwise, it may access an unbound memory location, leading to an error.

-A Hash table is an array of items, which themselves are a {key: value} pair.
+A hash table is an array of items, which are { key: value }

-Now, the Hash table has an array of pointers which themselves point to Ht_item
+Now, the hash table has an array of pointers that point to Ht_item

 , so it is a double-pointer.

-Other than that, we will also keep track of the number of elements in the Hash table using count
+Your hash table will need to return the number of elements in the hash table using count

-, and store the size of the table in size
+and size of the hash table using size

 .